Car Insurance in Delaware: $1,950/yr

 How Delaware stacks up

 At $1,950 per year for full coverage, Delaware drivers pay 9% more than the national average of $1,789.
+That makes it the 11th most expensive state across 50 states + D.C. in our 2026 ranking.
 PIP coverage is required ($15k minimum), bumping baseline premiums vs. neighbors.

 Premiums vary widely within Delaware based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.